Astatic’s Final Edition D-104 Silver Eagle

 NEW ELEMENT SUGGESTED

 It was about this time that an old acquaintance, Mr. Charles E. Semple of Cleveland, who had been visiting his “ham” friends frequently, invited them to pay him a visit.
 With a background of phonograph and loudspeaker experience, Mr. Semple was then occupying bench space in the Brush Laboratories, experimenting with elements made from Rochelle Salts, (Sodium Potassium Tartrate).
 Through Mr. Semple, the two visitors met A. L. Williams, electrical and mechanical engineer, and Dr. C. B Sawyer, scientists, who demonstrated the action of these new elements in relation to microphones, phonograph pickups, speakers, recording heads, earphones and other devices where it was desired to transform mechanical energy into electrical energy or the reverse.
 Here, it seemed, they had found the answer to a simple, low-cost, dependable “mike” for the “ham rig.”

 A group of Astatic officials and employees, in those early days.

 INCORPORATED IN 1933

-Main Plant and Offices of the The Astatic Corporation at Conneaut, Ohio
+Main Plant and Offices of The Astatic Corporation at Conneaut, Ohio (1946)

-Thanks goes to Keith P. Graham for putting together this history page.
+Thanks go to Keith P. Graham for putting together this history page.